Vyral/andre-kwan/_posts/2019-10-14-what-do-you-need-to-get-approved-for-a-mortgage.md

 When we meet face to face, make sure you come prepared with your documentation so that I can do my part in providing you with all the different loan options you may be eligible for as a buyer. **Here is a list of the documentation you should bring:**

 **1\.
-Bring your two most recent Federal Tax Returns,** including your W-2s, or your K-1s if you’re self-employed.
+Your two most recent Federal Tax Returns,** including your W-2s, or your K-1s if you’re self-employed.

 **2\.
-Bring your two most recent pay stubs.**
+Your two most recent pay stubs.**

 {% include pullquote.html %}

 **3\.
-Bring your assets.** This includes all documentation relating to your savings accounts, checking accounts, 401(k), and other retirement account information.
+Your assets.** This includes all documentation relating to your savings accounts, checking accounts, 401(k), and other retirement account information.

 **4\.
-Bring your driver’s license, passport, and any other official ID.**
+Your driver’s license, passport, and any other official ID.**

 My job is to provide you with all the tools you need to map out a proper gameplan to help you succeed in your home purchase. **You’ll end up feeling super confident so that you can start shopping and submitting offers with your real estate agent.**